 Enrolling to Vote

-You must be enrolled on either the Māori Electoral Roll or the General Electoral Roll in order to vote in Council elections.
+You must be enrolled on either the Māori Electoral Roll or the General Electoral Roll in order to vote in both Council elections and National elections.

 Recent changes in legislation mean that if you are Māori and enrolled to vote, you can now choose between the Māori roll and the General roll at any time up until 3 months before a relevant election, which includes Local Council elections, National elections, and any by-elections (in your area).

 To enrol for the first time or to change between rolls, please visit the Electoral Commission's website here.

 Anyone of Māori descent can choose between the Māori roll and General roll, but cannot be on both.
 The size of electorates (for National Elections) and number of wards (for Local Council elections) is based on the number of people on the General roll and Māori roll.
 For example, if more voters moved to the Māori roll in future years, this would then increase the number of Māori electorates and number of Māori wards across the country, and vice versa.

 National Election 2023